DEMONICCA/Limit-Avoidance-Handler/README.md

 > [!NOTE]
 > Description 📝:
-> - Extreme Thermal Killer is a powerful low-level Magisk module that aggressively disables all thermal throttling, kills performance-limiting daemons, and optimizes memory and I/O to unlock maximum performance on Android devices.
-Ideal for benchmarking, gaming, and performance testing — use with caution.
+> - Disables Android's thermal limits and manages memory in real-time to maintain consistent performance and system responsiveness.
 <hr/>

 > [!IMPORTANT]